 3. pay for information leading to the arrest of the middlemen and poachers.

 • The South African tourism industry generates well over R100 billion a year.
-My proposal is that a 1% levy is charged on all tourism accommodation and related services to support this “Natural Capital Fund”.
+I propose that a 1% levy is charged on all tourism accommodation and related services to support this “Natural Capital Fund”.
 This could generate as much as R1 billion a year.
 Getting tourism industry buy-in would take some persuasion, but it’s possible if there was leadership.
 In my experience, tourists do not mind paying a small levy if they know it’s going to a worthy cause.
 The funds could be distributed through an impartial and respectable NGO so that the money is spent wisely and accounted for.

-• Elevate the crisis to presidential priority level with Mozambique, Vietnam and China to speed up agreements and implement effective policies.
+• Elevate the crisis to a presidential priority level with Mozambique, Vietnam and China to speed up agreements and implement effective policies.

-• We need an Elon Musk/Steve Jobs type of left-field thinking to ensure that technology is created to help monitor and protect vast wildernesses such as Kruger.
+• We need an Elon Musk/Steve Jobs type of left-field thinking to ensure technology is created to help monitor and protect vast wildernesses such as Kruger.

-Some pro-traders concede that their policies may result in rhinos becoming extinct in the wild and only found on small well protected farms.
+Some pro-traders concede that their policies may result in rhinos becoming extinct in the wild and only found on small, well-protected farms.
 Is this what we all want?

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Browse our famous packages for experience-based safaris, search for our current special offers and check out our camps & lodges for the best prices.